sr-gi/bitcoin_tools/bitcoin_tools/analysis/status/README.md

 Transaction based analysis aggregates data from different `utxo` that were created by the same `transaction`, providing the following information about it:

-The `number of unspent outputs`, the `total value` and the `total length` of those outputs as represented in the `utxo set`, the `block height` in which the transaction was created, whether the transaction is `coinbase` or not and again, the `transaction version` (depending on the databse version).
+The `number of unspent outputs`, the `total value` and the `total length` of those outputs as represented in the `utxo set`, the `block height` in which the transaction was created, whether the transaction is `coinbase` or not and again, the `transaction version` (depending on the database version).

 ## Statistical analysis

-With the raw generated data, and using `numpy` and `matplotlib` Python's libraries, STATUS allows you to run several statistical analyses, such as general data overview (containing the total number of `transactions` and `utxos`, and the average, median, and standard deviation of `utxo` per transaction, size per transactions, and size per `utxos`), and different plots for all the parsed data, including the `dust` and `non-profitable utxos`.
+With th generated raw data, and using `numpy` and `matplotlib` Python's libraries, STATUS allows you to run several statistical analyses, such as general data overview (containing the total number of `transactions` and `utxos`, and the average, median, and standard deviation of `utxo` per transaction, size per transactions, and size per `utxos`), and different plots for all the parsed data, including the `dust` and `non-profitable utxos`.